Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 #### SAML Signing Certificate

+1. In the **SAML Signing Certificate** section, if you don't have a certification yet, select the **Edit** icon (a pencil) in the upper-right corner.
+2. Select **New Certificate** and then **Save**.
-1. In the **SAML Signing Certificate** section, copy the value for `App Federation Metadata Url`.
+3. Close the blade, refresh the page and copy the value for `App Federation Metadata Url` field.
 We will use it on the .NET MVC project.

 ### Customize Claims Emitted in Tokens